 He raced down the hill as if fleeing from the pain.
 There before his eyes was a small gate.
 The gate was open.
 Hyouchuu ran toward it, eyeing the sky.
 He still had daylight.
 He could cover more ground.

 No sooner had he entertained that thought but his knees buckled.
 He fell forward, striking the snow with both hands, gasping for breath.

 No matter how much he remonstrated with himself, his legs only trembled.
 With no strength left in them, they didn’t move.
 He pushed down with his arms to sit himself up.
-But even that simple motion defeated him.
+Even that simple motion defeated him.

 “What’s the matter?” a voice called out to him.
 “You okay?”

 Hyouchuu raised his head.
 A big man bent over and peered at him.